-There is no need to panic as most times, lawn mower white smoke means that your mower needs a little time out.
+There is no need to panic as most times, lawn mower white smokes mean that your mower needs a little time out.
 There are various ways to handle the white smoke issue.
-This article provides you with the necessary information you need to fix your lawnmower and get it back on your lawn in no time.
+This article provides you with the necessary information you need to fix your lawn mower and get it back on your lawn in no time.
 Read on!

 What Causes Lawn Mower White Smoke?

-There are plenty of reasons why your lawnmower can produce white smoke from its exhaust.
-Some of the reasons include:
+There are plenty of reasons why lawn mower smoking continuously from its exhaust.
+Some of are included:

 - A worn-out engine